RaymondZaagsma/raymondzaagsma.github.io/content/posts/AVD_AAD_SSO.md

 description = ""
 +++

-How to enable Azure Virtual Desktop Hybrid single sign-on.
+## How to enable Azure Virtual Desktop Hybrid single sign-on.

+##### NOTE : This currently only work for Windows 11 22h2 insider preview build.

 login into the Azure Portal.
 Go to Azure Virtual Desktop.